PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

     - **`num_submunitions`**: Number of submunitions that each interceptor in the swarm will release.

 Note that the number of agents in the swarm, the initial states, and the launch times are not specified for interceptor swarms.
-The IADS will automatically determine how many and when to launch interceptors against the incoming threats by [clustering](./Simulator_Overview.md#clustering) them, and the carrier interceptors will then independently determine [when to release the submunitions](./Simulator_Overview.md#submunitions-release).
+The IADS will automatically determine how many interceptors to launch and when to launch them against the incoming threats by [clustering](./Simulator_Overview.md#clustering) them.
+The carrier interceptors will then independently determine [when to release the submunitions](./Simulator_Overview.md#submunitions-release).

 ### Examples